Read about the importance of operational resilience and the requirements for firms.

 Operational disruptions and the unavailability of important business services have the potential to cause wide-reaching harm to consumers and/or risk to market integrity, threaten the viability of firms and cause instability in the financial system.

-The disruption caused by Covid-19 has shown why it is critically important for firms to understand the important business services they provide, and to invest in their resilience to protect themselves, consumers and markets.
+Covid-19 provided a clear example of the kind of severe but plausible events that our policy gets firms to consider.
+The disruption caused by Covid showed why it is critically important for firms to understand the important business services they provide, and to invest in their resilience to protect themselves, consumers and markets.

 The rules apply to banks, building societies, PRA-designated investment firms, insurers, Recognised Investment Exchanges, Enhanced scope Senior Managers and Certification Regime firms, and entities authorised and registered under the Payment Services Regulations 2017 and Electronic Money Regulations 2011.

-If you’re one of these firms, by 31 March 2022 you will need to have:
+If you’re one of these firms, as soon as reasonably practicable after 31 March 2022 and by no later than 31 March 2025, you will need to have:

 - identified your important business services that, if disrupted, could cause intolerable harm to consumers of your firm or risk to market integrity, threaten the viability of firms or cause instability in the financial system